 Hofer’s of Helen is one of the best places around and is both a bakery and a café.
-Excellent choice from the restaurants in Helen for American and German dishes created by Ralph Hofer and his dedicated staff.
+Excellent choice from the restaurants in Helen for American and German dishes created by Ralph Hofer.
 Hofer’s bakes their bread daily in a stone hearth oven, lending authenticity to the Old World taste and charm.

 Customers walk in to see a brimming display case full of tortes, strawberry, blueberry and apple Kream Kuchen, cannolis, and fresh strudel, among many other temptations.

 Surrounding shelves are lined with products brought in from Germany.
 These finds are highly prized by the German transplants who now live in the Helen area.
 A former bank building houses Hofer’s, and the bank’s safe now serves as a fun gift shop.

 Hofer’s is especially popular for breakfast.
 In addition to menu choices easily recognized by American visitors, you’ll find Kassler Rippchen (smoked pork chop), Leberkase (beef and pork loaf), Bratwurst Gravy, and Apfelkuchle (apple slices, dipped in batter, fried and sprinkled with cinnamon and sugar).
 THAT was what I chose.
 So good!